akshettrj/watgbridge/README.md

 - It is recommended to restart the bot after every few hours becuase WhatsApp likes to disconnect a lot.
 So a Systemd service file has been provided.
 Edit the `User` and `ExecStart` according to your setup:
     - If you do not have local bot API server, remove `tgbotapi.service` from the `After` key in `Unit` section.
     - This service file will restart the bot every 24 hours

+- A small guide can also be found in <a href="https://youtu.be/xc75XLoTmA4">this YouTube video</a>